Avoid The Hack: 10 Best Privacy Friendly Operating System Picks for Desktops

-Just about any closed-source, proprietary operating system is more than likely not going to be beneficial for your privacy.
-If you're ready to make the switch, then avoidthehack highly encourages you to pick any operating system from this list.
+So, if you're ready to make the switch, then avoidthehack highly encourages you to pick any operating system from this list to get started!

 Most operating systems listed here are Linux-based.
 Additionally, all operating systems here are both free and open source.